-life, survival and development,243 the right of children to be heard, express their views and participate in decisions that affect them, taking into consideration their evolving capacities and maturity,244 and the principle of non-refoulement and the prohibition of collective expulsion.245 In what regards birth registration, the draft stresses its importance in avoiding 'situations of exploitation and violence'.
-Moreover, it recalls the specific vulnerability of unregistered children to statelessness, 'particularly when born in an irregular migration situation, due to barriers to acquiring citizenship in the country of origin of the parents, as well as accessing birth registration and citizenship at the place of their birth'.246 Once again the importance of ensuring birth registration to all children, 'irrespective of their parents' migrant status' is highlighted, as the draft urges the facilitation of late registration of birth, and the removal of all 'legal and practical' barriers to birth registration, including the requirement 'to produce documentation' that parents may not have.247
+Furthermore, it addresses the principle of non-discrimination, stressing that this should be 'at the centre of all migration policies and procedures' and points out the fact that 'merely addressing de jure discrimination will not ensure de facto equality'.
+In other words, it encourages states to address discrimination not only in law but also in administrative and other practices, as well as to 'prevent misinformation' and 'disseminate information' in order to promote the effective enjoyment of fundamental human rights.242 The draft Joint General Comment continues by thoroughly assessing the importance of the principle of the best interests of the child:243 their life, survival and development,244 the right of children to be heard, express their views and participate in decisions that affect them, taking into consideration their evolving capacities and maturity,245 and the principle of non-refoulement and the prohibition of collective expulsion.246 Regarding birth registration, the draft stresses its importance in avoiding 'situations of exploitation and violence'.
+Moreover, it recalls the specific vulnerability of unregistered children to statelessness, 'particularly when born in an irregular migration situation, due to barriers to acquiring citizenship in the country of origin of the parents, as well as accessing birth registration and citizenship at the place of their birth'.247 Once again the importance of ensuring birth registration to all children, 'irrespective of their parents' migrant status' is highlighted, as the draft urges the facilitation of late registration of birth, and the removal of all 'legal and practical' barriers to birth registration, including the requirement 'to produce documentation' that parents may not have.248